qmul-ceg/eldbdocs/docs/Data/Screening_&_Checks.md

 latest_code   | SNOMED concept id for latest code latest_name   | code term for latest code pulse_type    | standardised descriptor of pulse type associated with latest_name (regular, irregular, irregularly irregular, unknown)
+> [!info]

-Pulse Checks are done opportunistically, which means there is no declined coding as with other screening services.
+> Pulse Checks are done opportunistically, which means there is no declined coding as with other screening services.